Codes of Practice

 It is recognised however that there may be occasions where the student may consider that an informal complaint is not appropriate and wishes to proceed to the formal stage in the procedure, giving their reasons for doing so.
 In such situations, the University, taking account of the complaint’s particular nature and circumstances, will consider whether an attempt to resolve the complaint informally is appropriate or allow the complaint to be investigated formally.

-In respect of particularly serious complaints, the student may write directly to the Chief Operating Officer (Registrar) without having followed the informal or formal stages of this procedure set out below.
-In such cases the Chief Operating Officer (Registrar) shall decide whether or not to initiate his or her own investigation into the complaint, nominate another member of staff on their behalf or whether it should more appropriately be referred to an earlier stage in the procedure.
+In respect of particularly serious complaints, the student may write directly to the Pro-Vice-Chancellor (Education) without having followed the informal or formal stages of this procedure set out below.
+In such cases the Pro-Vice-Chancellor (Education) shall decide whether or not to initiate his or her own investigation into the complaint, nominate another member of staff on their behalf or whether it should more appropriately be referred to an earlier stage in the procedure.

 (3) Students seeking help in using this procedure should seek advice from any of the following: